akashdeep000/chatterbox-tts/README.md

 | `remove_leading_milliseconds` | integer | `TTS_REMOVE_LEADING_MILLISECONDS`| The number of milliseconds to trim from the beginning of the first audio chunk.                                                        |
 | `chunk_overlap_method`      | string  | `TTS_CHUNK_OVERLAP_STRATEGY`    | The method for handling overlapping audio chunks.
 Can be `"full"` or `"zero"`.                                                         |
 | `crossfade_duration_milliseconds`        | integer   | `TTS_CROSSFADE_DURATION_MILLISECONDS`| The duration of the crossfade between audio chunks in milliseconds.

+## Performance & Architecture Deep Dive

+The service is engineered for high throughput and low latency via several key design choices:

+*   **Multi-Process Parallelism**: By running one process per GPU, we sidestep Python's Global Interpreter Lock (GIL) and achieve true parallel execution of the computationally expensive TTS models.
+*   **Route-Specific Concurrency Control**: A configurable `asyncio.Semaphore` protects the `/tts/generate` route, preventing any single GPU from being overloaded while ensuring other API endpoints remain responsive.
+*   **Per-Request CUDA Streams**: When concurrency is set above 1, each TTS task is executed in its own dedicated CUDA stream.
+This allows the GPU's scheduler to intelligently overlap operations from different tasks, maximizing hardware utilization.
+*   **Aggressive Pre-caching**: All available voices are pre-processed and cached in GPU memory at startup, eliminating warm-up latency for the first request of any voice.
+*   **Asynchronous Streaming Pipeline**: A producer-consumer pattern between the two stages of the TTS model (T3 and S3Gen) ensures a smooth, continuous flow of audio data without stalls.

 ### Performance Optimizations